Why Mizen to Malin?

 How did we do….

-Finally, I would like to thank my club members who participated in the event.
+I would like to thank my club members who participated in the event.
 We all helped each other on the day.
 A massive thanks too to all the support staff.
 Without them, it would have been a failure.
+The video below shows us reaching the finish line at Malin Head.

 I did some fundraising in the lead up to the challenge.
 Main parts were an online donation link and I also ran a 25 card game.
 As of July 13th 2018, I have raised €8050 for the Mayo Roscommon Hospice.